 One of the good things about this procedure is that it is painless and non-invasive, which means that it is as gentle as the licking of the tongue of a cat on your skin.
 There is no anesthesia that is required.
 This is perfect for people who do not want to suffer from painful treatments.
 In addition, there were also many people who liked the fact that there is minimal or no recovery period at all.

 However, in spite of the pros, there are also drawbacks.
 For instance, it only works on the top layer of the skin and cannot penetrate on deep acne scars.
 There were also reports in the past that it leads to flaking and pimples, which is the case if you have sensitive skin.
 The most significant drawback is that it is an expensive treatment, which makes it not ideal if you do not have the luxury of financial resources.

 Some of the risks of this treatment, which will be definitely apparent when it is overaggressive as compared to what can be handled by the sensitivity of the skin, include post-inflammatory hyperpigmentation and bruising.
 Other side effects include redness, skin sensitivity, bleeding spots, tightness, and fine broken blood vessel.
 Keep in mind, however, that these side effects will only be most apparent if the treatment is done wrong if it does not match the sensitivity of your skin.

 Microdermabrasion at Home

-The good news is that microdermabrasion can be completed even at the comfort of your own home.
-This is a more cost-effective alternative than visiting spas and treatment centers.
+The good news is that microdermabrasion can be completed even in the comfort of your own home.
+This is a more cost-effective alternative than visiting spas and skin care treatment centers.
 This also means that you can already do it on your own.
 It offers promising benefits, although it is not as intensive as the treatments from professionals.